benmarwick/ctv-archaeology/README.md

 Palmisano, A., Lawrence, D., de Gruchy, M. W., Bevan, A., & Shennan, S. (2021).
 Holocene regional population dynamics and climatic trends in the Near East: A first comparison using archaeo-demographic proxies.
 Quaternary Science Reviews, 252, 106739. <https://doi.org/10.1016/j.quascirev.2020.106739>

 Palmisano, A., Bevan, A., Kabelindde, A. et al. (2021).
-Long-Term Demographic Trends in Prehistoric Italy: Climate Impacts and Regionalised Socio-Ecological Trajectories. _J World Prehist_ (2021). https://doi.org/10.1007/s10963-021-09159-3
+Long-Term Demographic Trends in Prehistoric Italy: Climate Impacts and Regionalised Socio-Ecological Trajectories. _Journal of World Prehistory_  https://doi.org/10.1007/s10963-021-09159-3

 Park, G., Wang, L., & Marwick, B. (2022).
 How do archaeologists write about racism?
 Computational text analysis of 41 years of Society for American Archaeology annual meeting abstracts. _Antiquity_, 1-14. doi:10.15184/aqy.2021.181